microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-04.md

 	 "SharedEventHubConnection": "SHARED_EVENT_HUB_ENDPOINT",
 	```

-1. Navigate to the Gist URL provided to you by the instructor (for example, https://gist.github.com/scottgu) and copy the connection string from the public gist that the instructor created in the previous lab to the clipboard.
+1. Navigate to the Gist URL you created in [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}) (for example, https://gist.github.com/scottgu) and copy the connection string from the public gist to the clipboard.
 Leave the browser window open so you can easily retrieve this connection string again.

 	![Copying the connection string to the clipboard]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab4/copy-from-gist.png" | absolute_url }})